cosmos/gaia/docs/hub-tutorials/deploy-testnet.md

 ## Multi-Node, Remote, Automated Testnet

-The following should be run from the [networks directory](https://github.com/cosmos/gaia/tree/main/networks).
+The following should be run from the [contrib/testnets directory](https://github.com/cosmos/gaia/tree/main/contrib/testnets).

 ### Terraform & Ansible